swiftlang/swift-testing/Sources/Testing/Testing.docc/Parallelization.md

 unrelated tests.
 This trait has no effect if test parallelization is globally disabled (by, for example, passing `--no-parallel` to the `swift test` command.)

-## Serialize Tests Across Multiple Files
+## Serialize tests across multiple files

 It may be desirable to organize tests across multiple files while preserving the serialization of a test suite.
 For example, consider a scenario where you spin